slambeca/slambeca/README.md

 I am:
 * a Python enthusiast, who is currently learning JavaScript for Front-end at SoftUni
-* looking forward to also learning JavaScript and React very soon
+* looking forward to also learning React very soon
 * a QA Specialist (non-dev) and Project Coordinator for bmw.bg and mini.bg websites
 * experienced in working with large amounts of data
 * changing my altitude as my way of escaping the noise...